Could this be your new interior design office?

 - Short track -You are already an interior design diploma graduate, you have worked in the industry, or you are a hobbyist with design skills.
 The first two ways apply to you!

-- Long track -You are really interested in interior design, but you don’t have any skills yet.
+- Standard track -You are really interested in interior design, but you don’t have any skills yet.
 Everyone starts somewhere.
-The third option might be your best bet.
+Of the three ways to become a virtual interior designer explained below, the third option might be your best bet.